jingweimo/academic-kickstart/content/project/SCMPSweetpotato/index.md

 ---
-title: Advancing Optical Technologies for Enhanced Quality Evaluation, Grading and Sorting of Sweetpotatoes (2022-2025, USDA-AMS, Specialty Crop Multi-State Program)
+title: Advancing Optical Technologies for Enhanced Quality Evaluation, Grading and Sorting of Sweetpotatoes (2022-2025, USDA-AMS-SCMP, $750,000)
 # summary: An example of using the in-built project page.
 # tags:
 # - Deep Learning